 Some affiliate programs allow you to put your affiliate link directly in the Pin.
 The stipulation to that may be that you aren’t allowed to have their brand name, logo, or certain keywords on the picture or in the description section of that Pin.

-This is usually because they are utilizing Pinterest for their marketing strategy and they don’t want you to swoop in, create a Pin that looks identical to theirs, and then get paid for it.
+This is usually because they are utilizing Pinterest for their marketing strategy as well and they don’t want you to swoop in, create a Pin that looks identical to theirs, and then get paid for it.

 You want to make money on Pinterest but you don’t want to get kicked out of your affiliate programs.